 - The heading (above Part I) except items J and K;

-- Part II, lines 3 and 7;
+- Part II. lines 3 and 7:

 - Part III;

-- · Signature area; and
+- Signature area; and

 - Attach a statement showing the proxy tax computation.

 Other taxes.
-Organizations that are required to file Form 990-T only because they are liable for recapture taxes, the section 1291 tax, the tax on a hospital organization's non-compliant facility income, or other items listed in the instructions for Part III, line 3 must complete the following.
+Organizations that are required to file Form 990-T only because they are liable for tax previously deferred (such as under section 1291 or section 1294), recapture taxes, the tax on a hospital organization's non-compliant facility income, or other items listed in the instructions for Part III, line 4, must complete the following.

-- The heading above Part I except items J and K; - The applicable lines of Parts II and III; - Signature area; and - Attach all appropriate forms and/or schedules showing the computation of the applicable tax or taxes.
+- The heading above Part I except items J and K; - The applicable lines of Parts II and III; - · Signature area; and - Attach all appropriate forms and/or schedules showing the computation of the applicable tax or taxes.